connorm400/c-sbvm/readme.md

 # syntax

 You can look at some example programs in `./programs/`.
+The main / starting label must be the first one.
 Here's a list of some of the instructions:
 ```
     p() - push to the stack.
 Can take a string or an integer